influxdata/telegraf/plugins/processors/filter/README.md

         ## List of metric names to match including glob expressions
         # name = []

-        ## List of tag key/value pairs to match (no glob expressions)
+        ## List of tag key/values pairs to match including glob expressions
-        ## ALL given tags must exist for the metric to match the rule.
+        ## ALL given tags keys must exist and at least one value must match
+        ## for the metric to match the rule.
         # tags = {}

         ## List of field keys to match including glob expressions